 - There are limited number of payment and receiving methods.

-You first need to create your account, which is free and may take less than 5 minutes.
-This can be done on the website or on both Android and iOS apps.
+To transfer money with CurrencyFair, you first need to create your account, which is free and may take less than 5 minutes.
+This can be done on the website or CurrencyFair app on both Android and iOS.
 You can create business or personal account.
 The next stage will be to verify your account by uploading a photo identification (ID, passport or driver’s licence).
 You also need to upload proof of address.
 Accepted proof of address includes a bank statement, utility bill, local council notices, lease or tenancy agreement, car registration documents or house insurance.

 Once your verification documents are approved, you can go ahead and set up your transaction by indicating the amount you want to send, where you want to send to, recipient information (name, account number, bank code and the purpose of the transfer).
 CurrencyFair’s calculator will show you the transfer fee, exchange rate and amount to be received by the recipient.